kraftcoding/Librera-Search-v1.x/README.md

 The application contains the next functionality:

 - Each register has id, title ,authors ,series, ids, published, publisher, languages, tags, formats, path and indexed content
-- We can create, retrieve, update, delete records, launch index service and search PDF content linked to the records
+- We can create, retrieve, update, delete records, launch the index service and search PDF content linked to the records
 - There are two pages for finding registers by title or search indexed content
 - JWT (JSON Web Token) format used for authentication
 - Policy-based authorization in the endpoints